 What do I mean?
-Well, when troubles arise, and worry and fear consume us, we forget to trust God, and we crawl off.
-When our plans don’t succeed, and we question God’s faithfulness, we crawl off.
-When the disappointments of life cause us to doubt God’s love, we crawl off!
+Well, when troubles arise, and worry and fear consume us, we may forget to trust God, and crawl off.
+When our plans don't succeed, and we question God's faithfulness, we might crawl off.
+When the disappointments of life cause us to doubt God's love, we may crawl off!
 There are myriad examples of unbelief that result in our crawling off the altar!

 So how do we do it?
 How do we present our lives as living sacrifices, and stay put?

 Romans 12:1 begins with the word, therefore, which refers to all that Paul wrote about in the first eleven chapters of Romans.
 In them we learn the reason as to why we should present our lives on God's altar: in view of God's mercy, considering all that God has done for us, having once been objects of his wrath, God in this present evil age, shows his mercy to humankind—Jews and Gentiles.
 Paul ends chapter 11 with a prayer of praise that expresses his uncontained gratitude for God's mercy,